7 tips for running a successful strategy workshop for lawyers

 4. Use possible future scenarios to guide discussion

-Future-focused strategy sessions benefit from structured exercises that help participants envision different possibilities.
+Future-focused strategy workshops benefit from structured exercises that help participants envision different possibilities.
 Using visuals of possible scenarios can guide discussions, enabling your team to explore multiple future paths and how each might impact the legal landscape.

 Top tip: Use visuals to help ground abstract concepts in real-world possibilities, making it easier for participants to engage.